Selling scrap gold and old jewellery

 -

 The best place is the goldsmith from whom you have already bought jewellery.
-Especially if you have already bought jewellery from a goldsmith and thus have a basis of trust, it is a good idea to also sell your old gold at this goldsmith.
+Especially if you have already bought jewellery from a goldsmith and thus have a basis of trust, it is a good idea to also sell your scrap gold at this goldsmith.
 This has the advantage that particularly beautiful and sought-after pieces can be refurbished by the goldsmith and sold again, thus eliminating the need for expensive melting down.

 Unfortunately, there are many negative reports about gold buyers who distribute flyers and buy gold in back rooms, which is why caution is advised here.